Blosterhxh/simple_lora/README.md

 ### a.1) Regularization in styleGAN

-When fine-tuning G on a latent $w_{p}$, the fine-tuning will affect the nearby latents, this propagation decreasing with distance.
-The problem is that we only have one model, so we cannot afford to lose all of G's face generation capacity just to learn about a single person.
+When fine-tuning $G$ on a latent $w_{p}$, the fine-tuning will affect the nearby latents, this propagation decreasing with distance.
+The problem is that we only have one model, so we cannot afford to lose all of $G$'s face generation capacity just to learn about a single person.
 We must therefore avoid this propagation.

-To do this, we add a regularization term, which forces G to stick to the base model on latents close to $w_{p}$.
+To do this, we add a regularization term, which forces $G$ to stick to the base model on latents close to $w_{p}$.
 If we take a latent where we regularize $w_{r}$, and we denote the regularization term as $t_{r}$ and the training term as $t_{e}$, everything will happen as follows: